VinesModLab/Vines-Terraria-Mod/README.md

 I designed a overdrive system which allows weapons upgrade, to make the original weapons can catch up in late modded game (500+ atks).

+## Background Story
+The world collided with other dimension, lead to a new power resource, "overdrive" spawn in the world.
+This lead to apocalypse, but the god of world break it down into pieces called "shards".
+Living things who hold them will became stronger, so people start hunting for shards...

 ## Things Contained in Mod:
 * 20+ New Weapons
 * 3+ New Accessories